 The Enchantment of Disney Parades

 The parade was one of those moments I’ll never forget.
-I didn’t expect to be so moved, but the music, the floats, and the sheer joy of it all gave me goosebumps.
+The music, the floats, and the sheer joy of it all gave me goosebumps, something I never expected.
 There’s something powerful about standing shoulder to shoulder with strangers, all smiling at the same magical spectacle.

 Discovering Disney World Florida at 26